-If the cash generated by operations together with proceeds of loans under the CARES Act, as amended ("CARES Act") that we have obtained and were forgiven as described below are insufficient to fund our future operating requirements, we will need to raise additional funds through public or private equity or debt financings.
+If the cash generated by operations together with proceeds of loans under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act,") that we have obtained and were forgiven as described below are insufficient to fund our future operating requirements, we will need to raise additional funds through public or private equity or debt financings.
 Such financing may not be available to us when needed, or if available, may not be available on terms that are favorable to us and could result in significant dilution to the holdings of our stockholders.
 Furthermore, any such debt financing is likely to include financial and other covenants that may impede our ability to react to changes in the economy or industry.
+If adequate financing is not available when needed, we may be required to implement other measures, which may adversely affect our results of operations and financial conditions and the price of our stock.

 On April 17, 2020, we were granted a loan of \$1,874,200 under the Paycheck Protection Program established pursuant to the CARES Act to provide relief to certain businesses as a result of the pandemic.
 The loan was provided to us by Webster Bank, N.A. and was guaranteed by the United States Small Business Administration ("SBA").
 We utilized the loan for payroll, rent, and utilities during the applicable covered period.
 Effective January 11, 2021, the loan together with all accrued interest thereon was forgiven in full by the SBA.
+The loan forgiveness is considered to be nontaxable for both state and federal purposes and has been treated accordingly in our condensed consolidated financial statements.